-Godo is an OII DPhil Student interested in mobile applications, governance failure, on-demand ride apps, impact of mobile apps on governance, governance reform, political economy, developmental impact of technology.Email: email@example.com
+Godo is an OII DPhil Student interested in platform economies, on-demand ride-hailing platforms in Southeast Asia, governance reform, and the developmental impact of technology.Email: firstname.lastname@example.org

 Godo is an OII DPhil student.
 His research will examine how mobile applications and related technologies influence governance issues.
 He is particularly interested in the on-demand ride apps phenomenon in Asia’s densely populated cities.
 He was awarded a Clarendon Scholarship for the duration of his studies.